nobuto-m/nobuto-m.github.io/content/en/post/2025/how-to-prevent-trackpoint-events-from-waking-up-thinkpad-t14-gen-5-amd-from-suspend/index.md

     ATTRS{power/wakeup}=="enabled"
 ```

 The line we are looking for is `ATTRS{power/wakeup}`.
-And by using the identifiers of the parent device that has `ATTRS{power/wakeup}`, we can make sure that `/sys/devices/platform/AMDI0010:01/i2c-1/i2c-ELAN0676:00/power/wakeup` can be always `disabled` in the custom udev rule as follows.
+And by using the identifiers of the parent device that has `ATTRS{power/wakeup}`, we can make sure that `/sys/devices/platform/AMDI0010:01/i2c-1/i2c-ELAN0676:00/power/wakeup` can be always `disabled` with the custom udev rule as follows.

 ```shell
 KERNEL=="i2c-ELAN0676:00", SUBSYSTEM=="i2c", DRIVERS=="i2c_hid_acpi", ATTR{power/wakeup}="disabled"